Mahathi: Career

 Mahathi is a prominent playback singer in South Indian Languages.
 She was introduced to playback singing by Isaignani Ilayaraja in the movie Kadhal Jathi in 2001.

 Playback singing

 Mahathi started playback singing in 2003 with a duet, "Iyyaiyyo Pudichirukku", with Hariharan, under the music direction of Harris Jayaraj in movie, Saamy.
-In 2008, Mahathi won the Tamil Nadu State Film Award for Best Female Playback Singer for the song "Naeraa Varattuma" from the movie "Nenje Nenje".
+In 2008, Mahathi won the Tamil Nadu State Film Award for Best Female Playback Singer for the song "Nenje Nenje" from the movie Ayan.

 Discography

 All songs in Tamil unless specified otherwise.